nikitagorelovreki/reki/docs/CODE_STYLE_GUIDE.md

       const user = new User(userData);
       return await this.userRepository.save(user);
     } catch (error) {
-      this.logger.error('Failed to create user', error);
+      this.logger.error("Failed to create user", error);
-      throw new BadRequestException('Failed to create user');
+      throw new BadRequestException("Failed to create user");
     }
   }
 }